 or in any comparable capacity under any legislation, wherever in force, for the time being designated in regulations.

-regulations means regulations made by the ICAEW Council or any committee or sub-committee under clause 16 of the Supplemental Charter and Principal Bye-law regulatory committee means:

-49 (power to make regulations) and for the time being in force but does not include the IDRs or statutory regulations.
+regulations means regulations made by the ICAEW Council or any committee or sub-committee under clause 16 of the Supplemental Charter and Principal Bye-law 49 (power to make regulations) but does not include the IDRs or statutory regulations.